-I am delighted to welcome you to LiGHTS Expo 2017.
-The University of Lincoln is proud of its reputation for providing a high-quality student experience underpinned by a research culture that seeks to contribute to the development of society.
-LiGHTS Expo 2017 offers anyone and everyone the chance to explore the university and enjoy being intrigued, inspired, informed and amazed by the discoveries that are being made here in science, technology, engineering, maths and the arts.
+I am delighted to share the University of Lincoln’s LiGHTS Expo with you.
+The University of Lincoln is proud of its reputation for providing a high-quality education underpinned by exciting research that seeks to contribute to the development of society, and our LiGHTS offers anyone and everyone the chance to explore the university for a day and enjoy being intrigued, inspired, informed and amazed by the discoveries that are being made by our researchers.

-LiGHTS is Lincoln’s contribution to a Europe-wide celebration of discovery in which universities across the continent open their doors to wider publics and put science in the spotlight.
-Here in Lincoln you will find interactive displays, demonstrations, talks, films, quizzes, tours and exhibitions along with opportunities to talk to experts, try out equipment and take part in research.
-Whether you want to challenge a robot, use eye-tracking equipment to see if you are safe to text while walking, find out how your dog sees the world or learn how and why to get a good night’s sleep – or much, much more – there really is something here for everyone.
-I am sure you will have a memorable day, and I wish you a very enjoyable visit to LiGHTS Expo 2017 at the University of Lincoln.
+LiGHTS includes interactive displays, demonstrations, talks, films, quizzes, tours and exhibitions along with opportunities to talk to experts, try out equipment and even to take part in research.
+Whether you want to challenge a robot, see if you are safe to text while walking, find out how your dog sees the world or learn how and why to get a good night’s sleep – or much, much more – there really is something here for everyone.
+I am sure you will have a memorable day, and I wish you a very enjoyable visit to LiGHTS at the University of Lincoln.

 Professor Mary Stuart, Vice Chancellor of the University of Lincoln

-Welcome to the website for LiGHTS 2017!
-LiGHTS stands for “Lincoln: Get Hold of Technology and Science”, and that’s what LiGHTS in 2017 is all about – giving anyone and everyone a chance to find out about research and discovery at the University of Lincoln by trying out equipment, exploring the university, taking part in experiments, hearing about the latest discoveries and seeing how research can affect all our lives.
-The range of activities on offer at LiGHTS 2017 is very broad and I know there is something here for everyone, of all ages and interests.
-This website has details of all the activities, so do have a look and put Friday 29th September 2017 into your diary for a visit to a world of discovery here in Lincoln!
-I look forward to seeing you here.
+The University of Lincoln’s Lights Expo is a day of free activities giving anyone and everyone a chance to find out about research and discovery at the University of Lincoln by trying out equipment, exploring the university, taking part in experiments, hearing about the latest discoveries and seeing how research can affect all our lives.
+The range of activities on offer at LiGHTS is very broad, with something for everyone, of all ages and interests.
+Lights will be running next in summer 2020 so please watch this website for the date which will be announced soon.
+I look forward to seeing you here in 2020.

 Carenza Lewis, Professor for the Public Understanding of Research, The University of Lincoln